api3dao/contracts/docs/contracts/access/hashregistry.md

 It is typical for a Safe multisig contract to be used for multi-party governance purposes, yet the default Safe has the following shortcomings:

-- Safe uses ERC-712, which does not allow signatures to be replayed across chains.
+- Safe uses [ERC-712](https://eips.ethereum.org/EIPS/eip-712), which does not allow signatures to be replayed across chains.
-  Although this is typically a good idea, in the use case mentioned above, it would require the EOAs to sign a message for each chain.
+  Although this is typically a good idea, in the use-case mentioned above, it would require the EOAs to sign a message for each chain.
 - It is a common occurrence for a signer to have to take time off from signing.
   In such cases, Safe requires signers to be swapped out and in through transactions.
   This process is highly security-critical and error-prone, and it would have to be repeated for each chain.

 Safe is highly modular, and arguably, the issues above can be resolved by extending it through custom plugins.
-That being said, in this case where our needs are highly specific and minimal, we opted for a standalone implementation.
+That being said, in this case where our needs are highly specific and minimal, we opted for a bespoke implementation.
-Note that despite being a pseudo-multisig, HashRegistry does not support many commonplace multisig features (ERC-1271, signature threshold, etc.) because the specific use-case it was designed for does not need them.
+Note that despite being a pseudo-multisig, HashRegistry does not support many commonplace multisig features ([ERC-1271](https://eips.ethereum.org/EIPS/eip-1271), signature threshold, etc.) because the specific use-case it was designed for does not need them.

 ## The owner

 HashRegistry has an owner, which can set signers for specific hash types and set specific hashes.
 The owner can override the decisions of the signers it sets, and thus should be trusted enough to be able to do so.

-The ownership can be transferred or revoked similar to a generic Ownable contract, unless this functionality overriden.
+The ownership can be transferred or revoked similar to a generic Ownable contract, unless this functionality is overriden.

 ### Setting the signers for a hash type